Help limit the spread of covid-19

 We are following Provincial Health Officer (PHO) guidance in our destination:

 - Masks in public indoor settings a personal choice.
 Masks are recommended in public indoor settings for all people 12 and older who are not yet fully vaccinated.

 - If you or anyone in your family feels sick stay home and get tested immediately

 Looking for more info?
 Our staff at the Visitor Information Centre can help answer any of your questions.

 Share The Revy Rules with friends, family and neighbours so we can all embrace #TheRealStoke together.

-Free masks are available at the Visitor Information Centre.
+Masks are available, free of charge, at the Revelstoke Visitor Information Centre.